Tanzanian Education System

 - four years of ordinary level secondary school (Forms 1-4),

 - two years of advanced level secondary school (Forms 5-6) and

 - at least three years of higher education.

 Pre-primary schooling is free, widely available, and well-attended.
 Distance to school can be a barrier to attendance in Project Zawadi’s program area and schools are actively looking for ways to address this issue and increase enrollment further.

 Primary school is free and compulsory in Tanzania and while enrollment is near 100%, attendance is not.
 It is common for students to start late, miss some years, or not attend school regularly.
 This is especially true in rural areas like Nyamuswa due to reasons that range from the cost of uniforms and school supplies, to the need for the child to contribute to the workload at home, to the practicalities of travel to and from a school that may be located quite far away from home.

 In primary school, students study subjects including reading, writing, mathematics, Swahili, English, healthcare and the environment, sports and arts, and religious studies.
 School conditions are often difficult.
 Virtually every primary school in the Nyamuswa area has a shortage of classrooms, desks, textbooks, and teachers.
 Most also lack access to electricity, reliable water supply, adequate toilets for students and staff, and housing for teachers.

 Upon completing primary school, all students take a national exam in nine subjects.
 Students must pass at least five subjects in order to continue their studies at the secondary level.
-In 2017, 72.8% of students taking the exam, passed.
-The remaining students who failed the exam have the choice of entering into a vocational program, pursuing placement at a private school if they wish to continue on to secondary school studies, or leaving out of school altogether.
+In 2017, 72.8% of students taking the exam passed.
+The remaining students who failed the exam have the choice of entering into a vocational program, pursuing placement at a private school if they wish to continue on to secondary school studies, or leaving school altogether.

 Secondary Ordinary Levels: Forms 1-4 (ages 14-18)